 Pests and Diseases

-Citrus trees are relatively free of insect pests, but occasionally can be attacked by scale insects, mealy bug, aphids and mites.
-A spray such as Yates Mavrik will control all these pests.
+Citrus trees are relatively free of insect pests, but occasionally can be attacked by scale insects, mealybug, aphids and mites.
+Ask your local garden centre about the best way to control these pests.

-Scale are also problem that can affect citrus plants.
-Treat with a ‘All Seasons Oil’ Spray.
+Scale is also a problem that can affect citrus plants.
+Treat with horticultural oil.

 Citrus tend to be self-shaping and so need little pruning.

-Some mandarin varieties become a little thick and benefit from some thinning out, usually after pick the fruit.
+Some mandarin varieties become a little thick and benefit from some thinning out, usually after picking the fruit.

 Prune citrus fruit on new season’s growth.
-We advise removing any fruit in first year to encourage growth of tree and establish good strong plant.
+We advise removing any fruit in the first year to encourage the growth of the tree and establish a good strong plant.

 Making your selection